WickyNilliams/enquire.js/readme.md

 * Got an awesome idea?
 * Found a *not-so*-awesome bug?
-* Wish to get my attention through an inappropriate communication medium?!
+* Wish to get my attention through an inappropriate communication channel?!

 Then please don't hesitate to raise an issue, they will *all* be looked at and tended to.